 The 5 Most essential elements of a modernisation strategy

 People want more online government services than ever before, and state agencies are discovering that they need to upgrade aging legacy systems to deliver faster more efficient digital tools.
-Because enterprise IT systems are often decades old, the data and applications are often difficult to transfer, necessitating costly, multi-million dollar migrations to more flexible, modern platforms.
+Because enterprise digital solutions are often decades old, the data and applications are often difficult to transfer, necessitating costly, multi-million dollar migrations to more flexible, modern platforms.

 While each state’s IT team and strategic goal for replacing these systems differ, officials agree on a few critical elements of a successful upgrade.
 Below are the five important aspects of a modernization strategy: